 Caving in Tennessee

 The majority of caves lie in the eastern two thirds of the state.
-Here, layers of limestone have developed from calcium deposits that used to sit on the bottoms of shallow oceans millions of years ago.
+Layers of limestone have developed from calcium deposits that used to sit on the bottoms of shallow oceans millions of years ago.
 Over time, rainwater and river flows have carved out breathtaking caverns.

-Lots of historic remains and artifacts from Native Americans and early explorers have been found in Tennessee’s caves.
+There have been lots of historic remains and artifacts from Native Americans and early explorers have been found in Tennessee’s caves.
 Several of them offer family friendly tours where you can learn about the people who once lived there and the way they used the caves to survive.
-The historical significance of these caves combined with superb natural acoustics have even led to several of them being converted into music venues.
+Surprisingly, some of these have been converted into music venues due to the historical significance combined with the superb natural acoustics.

 Here are a few of our favorite caves to visit: